-When looking just at the figures for business services, the figures show a mean gender pay gap of 25.5% and a median gender pay gap of 19.6% both in favour of men.
-This is a reduction on the pay gap reported in both 2019 and 2020.
+When looking just at the figures for business services, the figures show a mean gender pay gap of 19.3% and a median gender pay gap of 16.9% both in favour of men.
+This is a reduction on the pay gap reported in the previous three years.
 It is important to bear in mind that the makeup of business services staff is diverse, ranging from junior clerical and admin staff in regional offices across the UK, to the Directors of the business services functions in London.
 This wide disparity of roles and locations produces a significant gender pay gap, with the vast majority of the junior admin, clerical and secretarial roles being performed by women.